Les Ferreres Aqueduct

 The Ferreres Aqueduct (Aqüeducte de les Ferreres /ca/), also known as the Pont del Diable (/ca/; "Devil's Bridge"), is an ancient bridge, part of one of the Roman aqueducts that supplied water to the ancient city of Tarraco, today Tarragona in Catalonia, Spain.
 The bridge is located 4 km north of the city and is part of the Archaeological Ensemble of Tarraco (listed as a UNESCO's World Heritage Site since 2000).

+The Les Ferreres Aqueduct (Aqüeducte de les Ferreres) or Pont del Diablo near Tarragona, Spain (2024).

+The specus of the Les Ferreres Aqueduct (Aqüeducte de les Ferreres) or Pont del Diablo near Tarragona, Spain (2024).